Skip to content

 Hair transplant graft rejection

-Graft rejection is a rare reason for causing hair transplant failure.
+Graft rejection is a rare reason for hair transplant failure.
 This is often compared to kidney or heart transplant rejections and is usually interpreted as the body not accepting the transplanted hair.
 This can be down to a variety of factors, often secondary to a patient’s autoimmune condition.
 An example of this would include a condition known as lichen planopilaris.

 Ineligibility for hair transplants